 Common Causes of a Broken Tooth

 Falls and trips are among the most frequent causes of dental trauma in adults and children alike.
-A sudden impact to the face can direct significant force onto the front teeth in particular.
+A sudden impact to the face — whether from slipping on a wet surface, tripping on uneven ground, or falling from a height — can direct significant force onto the front teeth in particular.

 Meet Dr. Yasha Shirazi